seralexeev/untype/packages/rpc/README.md

 }
 ```

-A new class, `HelloController`, is created extending the `SimpleInvoker` class.
+A new class, `HelloController`, is created extending the `SimpleExecutor` class.
 This controller class defines one HTTP GET endpoint at the root path ("/").

-The `rest` method from `SimpleInvoker` is used to define this endpoint.
+The `rest` method from `SimpleExecutor` is used to define this endpoint.

 The `anonymous` property is set to `true`, allowing the endpoint to be accessed without authentication.